 has a greater level of involvement in the teaching of children with special educational needs than is the normal requirement of teachers throughout the school or unit within the school or, in the case of an unattached teacher, the unit or service.

 In previous years there were two levels of SEN allowance (referred to as SEN1 and SEN2).
-From September 2010, employers have been required to determine the value of each SEN allowance from within a range.
-As at September 2011, the range is from £2,001 and £3,954.
+Employers are required to determine the value of each SEN allowance from within a range.
+As at September 2014, the range is from £2,043 and £4,034.

 When setting the level of the allowance the employer must take into account the following factors: